ToxPuro/astaroth/samples/tfm-mpi/README.md

 Forcing is currently always on and a new forcing vector generated at the start of each iteration.

+> **Note:** forcing is not saved to disk and each launch of the program uses the same sequence of forcing vectors.
+For example, one 1000-step run uses 1000 unique forcing vectors, whereas two 500-step launches (restarting from a previous state) use both the same sequence of 500 unique forcing vectors.

 ## Running

 - The executable name is `tfm-mpi`. **Passing the config directory is mandatory with** `./tfm-mpi --config <path to config .ini>`